 “Let’s say a Christian is walking down the street and openly carrying his Bible.
 A non-Christian then stops him and asks him what book he is carrying.
 Is this Christian now in a potential criminal crisis?
 What if this conversation leads to the non-Christian asking more about Christianity and eventually converting?
 That is why Christians are so afraid of this law.”

-But far from being poorly defined on by mistake, Stark insisted that the law was “ambiguous by design.”
+But far from being poorly defined by mistake, Stark insisted that the law was “ambiguous by design.”

 “It allows police to widely implement, perhaps abuse, the law against Christians,” he said, “causing fear amongst the Christian community.”